How to commission a hand woven textile

 What fibres can I choose?

 There are many fibre choices.
-I keep some in stock but usually fibres are obtained during custom work.
+I keep some in stock but usually fibres are obtained during the design process.
 The choices will depend on availability at the time but take a look HERE to see the types available.

 And the patterns?

 I currently work on an 8 shaft floor loom.
-There are more examples of patterns HERE.
-Combined with the fibres and density chosen the weave can change the over all feel and behaviour of the fabric.
+Combined with the fibres and density chosen the weave pattern can change the over all feel and behaviour of the fabric.
 Feather & Hay will suggest patterns based on the client’s needs during the design process.

 Get in touch